TammyLattimore/spinreward-miniapp/README.md

 - Source files for the application interface.
 - Static assets such as images, icons, and styles.
 - Configuration files for development and builds.
+- Documentation for setup, usage, and maintenance.

+Update this section when the final project structure is confirmed.

+## Configuration

+If the project requires runtime configuration, document it here.